eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 ### Sending a Response to a Command

-A device only needs to respond to commands that contain a *reply-to* address and a *correlation-id*.
+Devices are required to publish a response to a command that contain a *reply-to* address and a *correlation-id*.
-However, if the application expects a response, then devices must publish a response back to the application.
 Devices may use the same anonymous sender link for this purpose that they also use for sending telemetry data and events.

 The adapter supports *AT LEAST ONCE* delivery of command response messages only.
 A client therefore MUST set the